Develop cloud native Kubernetes Java applications on Okteto Cloud

 Container Registry

-Okteto has its own container registry.
+Okteto features its own container registry.
 This allows every Okteto namespace to have a private registry to store its container images.
-Since we are setting up the project for the inner loop, it's interesting to make use of this feature.
+For the inner loop development, it's interesting to leverage this feature.

 The easiest way to authenticate without persisting the credentials in the project or the environment is by using the docker cli to log in to the registry.